grantm/perl-libxml-by-example/source/basics.rst

 A more complex example
 ----------------------

-Now let's look at a slightly more complex example.
-This script takes the same XML input and extracts more details from each ``<movie>`` element:
+Now let's look at a slightly more complex example.  :download:`This script
+</code/perl/012-movie-details.pl>` takes the same XML input and extracts more
+details from each ``<movie>`` element:

 .. literalinclude:: /code/perl/012-movie-details.pl
     :language: perl